ceri-num/lct-decision-making/game421/intro.md

 Then you can download the **421** game (a unique python file)

-- Download [game421.py](https://raw.githubusercontent.com/ceri-num/module-DUU/master/codes/game421.py)) in your new workspace.
+- Download [game421.py](https://raw.githubusercontent.com/ceri-num/module-DUU/master/codes/game421.py) in your new workspace.
 - Execute the game to test it: `python3 game421.py`

 ## Shared workspace

-To work with your peer you have several solution (to notice that you can combine them)
+To work with your peer you have several solutions (to notice that you can combine them)

 - Sharing screen with **Discord** (one pilot one copilot).
 - Sharing Horizon virtual Machine.
-- Sharing work space with the plugging **LiveShare** of **VSCode** (not sure about it efficiency with virtual machine).
+- Sharing work space with the plugging **LiveShare** of **VSCode** (not sure about it efficiency with a virtual machine).
-- Create a commun repository on a git server (github for instance).
+- Create a common repository on a git server (github for instance).

 ## Play 421